code4sac/housing-data-hub/data-browser/renters-and-owners/_posts/2014-02-03-percent-units-renter-occupied.md

 units: "%"
 published: true
 source: "U.S. Census Bureau, 2010 Census.
 Profile of General Population and Housing Characteristics."
-notes: "Note that open spaces, such as Golden Gate Park and the Presidio, have very few units. "
 ---

 This map shows percentage of occupied units that are rented (as opposed to owned) by census tract.